hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger/iroha.md

 2. remove `DefaultValidator` struct from `iroha_validator`
 it's been used incorrectly, because the delegated method must always call back into original validator whereas calling into `DefaultValidator` would prevent this.
 Interestingly, removing `DefaultValidator` didn't increase code duplication which was the argument for introducing it in the first place
 3. removed `DoesAccountHavePermissionToken`
-there is little reason to think it measurably optimizes the operation of finding a token for an account especially since it's only executed from the validator
+As is discussed in #3857 the comparison of `PermissionToken`s on the host side is broken and cannot be relied upon.
+Additionally, there is little reason to think it measurably optimizes the operation of finding a token for an account especially since it's only executed from the validator
 4. discovered #3857

 ### Linked issue